 -Bratislava: the capital of Slovakia invites you to stay in the heart of a close-knit community.
-Take a walk through the streets, sample local dishes on restaurant terraces and admire the stunning facades.
-Among the landmarks that cannot be missed, mostly located in the old town, the standouts include the town hall, Michael’s Gate, the Grassalkovich Palace and St Martin’s Cathedral.
+Take a walk through the streets, sample local dishes on restaurant terraces, and admire the stunning facades.
+Among the landmarks that cannot be missed include the Old Town Hall, Michael’s Gate, Grassalkovich Palace, and St Martin’s Cathedral.

 -Nature lovers tend to head for the High Tatras.
-Considered to be the smallest mountains in the world, they offer kilometres of hiking trails, with ten summits in total.
+Considered to be the smallest mountains in the world, they offer kilometers of hiking trails, with 10 summits in total.
 This is your chance to try out some via ferrata and admire a magnificent panorama.

 Restaurant prices are relatively cheap, particularly in traditional establishments and towns and villages other than the capital.

 Shops are generally open from 9am until 6pm, although they often close at 1pm on Saturdays.
 Supermarkets remain open until 8pm or 9pm in the evening.